opili-washington/wireframing/README.md

 Enable consistency at scale:
 Standardize styles, components, and variables so that everything, from color to padding, scales seamlessly across your products and brands.

+## Benefits of Wireframing in Software Development
+🧩 1.
+Clarifies Requirements Early

+Wireframes help translate abstract ideas or written requirements into visual form, allowing both developers and clients to understand how the system should function before coding begins.
+➡️ This reduces miscommunication and costly changes later.

+🧠 2.
+Improves Team Communication

+They provide a shared reference point for designers, developers, and stakeholders.
+➡️ Everyone can discuss structure and functionality based on the same visual outline.

+🎯 3.
+Focuses on Functionality, Not Design

+Since wireframes are typically low-fidelity (simple sketches or outlines), they emphasize layout, flow, and usability rather than colors or graphics.
+➡️ This keeps discussions centered on how the app works, not how it looks.

+💡 4.
+Simplifies Iteration and Feedback

+Making changes in a wireframe is quick and inexpensive compared to editing actual code.
+➡️ Teams can test different ideas and fix issues before development starts.

+🧱 5.
+Guides the Development Process

+Wireframes act as a blueprint for developers, defining:

+Component placement

+Navigation structure

+User interactions
+➡️ This helps developers write cleaner, more aligned code.

+⚙️ 6.
+Aids in Effort Estimation

+Developers can use wireframes to estimate complexity, workload, and timeline more accurately because they can visualize all screens and features beforehand.

+📱 7.
+Enhances User Experience (UX)

+Wireframes allow early usability testing — teams can check if navigation is intuitive or if user flows make sense before investing in full UI design.